 - 6 Buns Brioche Work Great!

-- 2 Tbsp Unsalted Butter For Toasting the Buns-Optional
+- 2 tablespoon Unsalted Butter For Toasting the Buns-Optional

 - Press the SAUTE button on your Instant Pot and add in the ground turkey.
 Break up the ground turkey with a large cooking spoon and stir occasionally.
 Cook until no pink remains, about 5 minutes.
 Once cooked through remove from pot and strain grease.